Losant/losant-docs/docs/organizations/members.md

 * **Collaborator**: A member with the Collaborator role can do everything that a member with the Viewer role can do, plus ...
     * Modify applications or dashboards owned by the organization
     * Create or modify sub-resources within the org-owned application (e.g. devices, workflows)
-* **Editor**: A member with the Editor role can do everything a member with the Collaborator role can do, as well as create new application or dashboards in that organization.
+* **Editor**: A member with the Editor role can do everything a member with the Collaborator role can do, as well as create new applications or dashboards in that organization.
 * **Administrator**: At all times, an organization is required to have one member with the Administrator role.
 A member with the Administrator role can do everything a member with the Editor role can do, plus ...
     * Modify and manage the organization itself (name, description and icon color)
     * Manage organization membership (invite / remove members and change member roles)